christsven/H.E.A.T/ruleset/H.E.A.T.md

 they are treated the same way as if they were tank hunters, just to keep the option open.

+#### Machine gun buff

+As a quite popular buff for MGs, all weapons in the machine gun team slot deal D2 Pins to make them more viable.

 ### Experimental Stuff

 #### More detailed drone rules